renzmann/renzmann.github.io/content/posts/make_is_what_you_want/index.md

 customer_disposition.csv model_forecast.csv this_quarter_sales.csv
 ```

-Since our `report.xlsx` depends on all three of the files in `TARGETS`, we tie
+Since our `report.xlsx` depends on all three of the files in `TARGETS`, we bind
-it together in that rule:
+them together in that rule:

 ```make
 # Makefile